Cybersecurity Leadership: Building a Security-First Culture

 📌 Use Multi-Factor Authentication (MFA) — Add layers of protection to critical systems and accounts.

-📌 Lead by Example – When executives follow security best practices, the rest of the organization follows.
+📌 Lead by Example — When executives follow security best practices, the rest of the organization follows.
+Furthermore, this is where The Power of Community becomes directly relevant — a genuine cyber security culture spreads through consistent example and shared accountability, not mandates alone.

 The Role of Cybersecurity Coaching